govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 #### Representational Analysis of Transfer

 * The goal is to learn  whether irrespective of initialization , pretrained and randomly intialized networks learn the same concepts in the latent layers.
 However this is difficult as comparing two networks is challenging due to the distributed alignment problem.
 Features learned by one network don't align with those learned by another network.
-E.g. one network might learn to reconginze a dog  using a single neuron ,while another network uses concepts learned by three different neurons to identify a dog.
+E.g. one network might learn to recognize a dog  using a single neuron ,while another network uses concepts learned by three different neurons to identify a dog.

 * Was carried out using [CCA](https://github.com/google/svcca)

-Results of comparing represntations shown below show that networks trained with random intialization are more similar to each other than those trained with pretrained initializations.
+Results of comparing representations shown below show that networks trained with random intialization are more similar to each other than those trained with pretrained initializations.

 * Even though performance is comparable, the latent representations learned are different.